How Much Does Concrete Pouring Cost in 2025?

 Flat concrete driveways have a straightforward design and are usually constructed of water and a lime-based binder that holds stone aggregate together.

-This driveway can range in price from £108 for a one-car driveway to £600 for a three-car driveway, not including installation.
+The supply cost (ie not including installation) for the concrete required in this instance can range from £108 for a one-car driveway to £600 for a three-car driveway.

 Flat concrete is comprised of the same components as pressed and patterned concrete.
 It is, however, created by pressing a pattern into the wet concrete.
 A pressed and patterned concrete driveway might cost anything from £162 - £768 to install.